ngbp/ngbp/tools.md

 ```

 We also define the `watch` task discussed earlier.
 This is covered in more
-detail in the (main README)[README.md].
+detail in the main (README)[README.md].

 Grunt is the engine behind `ngBoilerplate`.
 It's the magic that makes it move.
-Just getting started, you won't need to alter `Gruntfile.js` much if at all, but
+Just getting started, you won't need to alter `Gruntfile.js` at all, but
 as you get into more advanced application development, you will probably need to
 add more tasks and change some steps around to make this build your own.
 Hopefully, this readme and the documentation within `Gruntfile.js` (as well as